Surviving Disney World at Christmas or New Year’s Eve

 9. Work all the angles for the popular shows.
 If you want to see the first Fantasmic! show of the night (or if there’s only one that night) at Disney’s Hollywood Studios, buy the Fantasmic!
 Dinner Package.
 Otherwise you are facing a very, very long wait in line for the show, or you may not get in at all; we recommend getting in line two hours early during peak periods for the first show.
 If there are two shows and you can wait for the second, it gets better (an hour early is probably OK), and if there is a third show, you can probably show up 30 minutes early for that one and still get a seat.
-If you do get a FastPass+ for Fantasmic!, you’ll still want to arrive about 30 minutes early.
 Likewise, if you want to see the Candlelight Processional at Epcot, buy the Candlelight Processional Dining Package or you probably won’t get in.

 10. Schedule some “down time” during your vacation.
 It is extremely stressful to spend the whole day fighting crowds.
 For every three days you spend in the parks, consider taking one whole day off to explore the cheap and free things to do at Disney World.

-This may seem daunting, but don’t be discouraged.
-We avoided Walt Disney World at Christmas for years, but finally we had to go: there was no way around the kids’ school schedules.
+All this may seem daunting, but don’t be discouraged!
+We avoided Walt Disney World at Christmas for years, but eventually there was no way around the kids’ school schedules and we had to go during the absolute peak time.
 We went with a big family group and had a blast.
 We’re old hands at Disney, which made things smoother.
 But we personally know multiple families who aren’t Disney experts and decided to go at Christmas; they followed our tips and had a great time.
 Just mentally preparing yourself for crowds is a huge help, and any amount of planning is better than no planning at all.
 Good luck and enjoy your trip!